Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Calibration with a Heston Primary Process

 \subsection{The Correlated Case}

-We now consider the setting where the market exhibits correlation between the asset price and the volatility process.
-Specifically, we assume the asset dynamics are governed by the following Heston model
+We now consider the case when the asset price and the volatility process are correlated.
+Using the calibrated parameters from Table~\ref{tab:ASV-correlated}, we obtain the option prices and compute the implied volatility surface.